MeasureAuthoringTool/MAT_Automation_Cypress/README.md

 NOTE: In case the user does not own their bash profile, run the following command: `sudo chown your_user_name ~/.bash_profile`

+Cypress environment variables should begin with the word `CYPRESS`, for example: `CYPRESS_DEV_PASSWORD` However, when the environment variable is referenced within the automation suite, the `CYPRESS` portion of the variable should be left out.

 ## Visual Diffing
 Set your cypress.json or environment config
 To compare screenshots against base shots